-The Watchdog driver logs the following actions using the Log print() APIs provided by SYS/BIOS.
+The Watchdog driver logs the following actions using the Log_print() APIs provided by SYS/BIOS.

-- Watchdog_open() success or failure - Reload value changed
+- Watchdog open() success or failure - Reload value changed

-In the ROV tool, all Watchdogs that have been created are displayed by their base address and show the following information.
+In the ROV tool, all Watchdogs that have been created are displayed and show the following information.